 The charter, approved by Spain's national parliament in 2006 and endorsed by Catalan voters in a referendum, had expanded the already significant powers of self-rule of the government of Catalonia, which has its own language and distinct culture.

 Jose Montilla, the president of the Catalan regional government, has given his 37 socialist lawmakers in the assembly the freedom to vote according to their consciences.

 A vote in block by the Catalan socialists which had initially been expected would have guaranteed that the motion to ban bullfighting would be defeated.

 Opponents of bullfighting, who are more numerous in Catalonia than the rest of Spain, point out that its appeal is declining quickly in the region even though the last active bullring in Barcelona still regularly stages fights.

 They have counted on the strong support of international animal rights activists in their drive to get the motion passed.

-The World Society for the Protection of Animals delivered to each member of the Catalan parliament Monday a petition backing the bullfight ban that was signed by 140,000 people from around the world.
+The World Society for the Protection of Animals delivered a petition backing the bullfight ban that was signed by 140,000 people from around the world on Monday to each member of the Catalan parliament.

-"Local members of parliament have the chance to make a bold statement about the region's modern attitude by refusing to allow the continuance of this outdated and cruel practice," said group president Mike Baker.
+"Local members of parliament have the chance to make a bold statement about the region's modern attitude by refusing to allow the continuance of this outdated and cruel practice," said the president of the group, Mike Baker.

-The vote comes as the bullfighting sector -- which generates about 40,000 jobs -- feels the effects of Spain's economic downturn, with many smaller municipalities dropping bullfights from their annual "fiestas" to save money.
+The vote also comes at a time when the bullfighting sector in Spain -- which generates some 40,000 jobs -- is feeling the effects of Spain's economic downturn, with many smaller municipalities dropping bullfights from their annual "fiestas" in a bid to save money.